 - Android: decreased by 11%

-It could be worrisome for the Kickstarter entrepreneurs in 2019.
-That could bring a delayed response from the consumers and maybe, that’s the reason to focus more on social media sites in 2019.
+This could be worrisome for Kickstarter entrepreneurs in 2022.
+That could bring a delayed response from the consumers.
+Perhaps this is a good reason to focus more on social media sites in 2022.

 5. Virtual Assistants are the Need of the Hour